The Jewel

 Let comfort support attention—not escape it.

 Relax your tongue.
+Just a little.

 Feel your shoulders melt.